greggman/webgl-lint/README.md

 * Checks that all non-sampler uniforms are set. (see configuration below)

+* Checks that uniform arrays are not all zero.

 * If there is a WebGL error it tries to provide more info about why

   * for framebuffer feedback it will tell you which texture assigned to which uniform and which attachment

-  * access out of range issues, it will tell you which attribute
+  * access out of range issues, it will tell you which attribute/s are out of range

   * for other errors it will try print extra info where possible.